 A sampling supplies checklist and order form is provided on pages B1-2.
-Use this form as a reminder for bringing the appropriate number and type of supplies into the field for sampling.
-This form may also be used to order additional supplies from the lab.
+Use this form to ensure field personnel have the appropriate number and type of supplies for sampling.
+This form may also be used to order additional supplies from Analytical and Natural Products Laboratory (ANPCL) in Gulfport, Mississippi.

 For each treatment, conduct required monitoring for E&T species.
 Such monitoring is described in the Biological Opinion and/or Biological Assessment as 'protection measures' for the individual species.

-If a protected species is within the critical distance to a treatment listed under the protection measure, that protection measure must be fully implemented.
+If a protected species is within the critical distance from a treatment, that protection measure must be fully implemented.
 If monitoring is required under the protection measure, such monitoring must be conducted during every treatment near that E&T species site.
 Some monitoring requires sampling, others only buffers or observation.
-Samples, buffers, and observations must all be documented, and such documentation forwarded to Bob Baca.
-Contact Bob if any clarification or additional guidance is needed.
+Samples, buffers, and observations must all be documented, and such documentation forwarded to Kai Caraher.
+Contact Kai if any clarification or additional guidance is needed.

 For sensitive sites near treatment areas, prioritize the site list as described in standard operating procedure (SOP) EM-22, Guidelines for Selecting Environmental Monitoring Sites.
 (SOPs were distributed in prior years and have not changed.
-If any are needed, they may be obtained at www.aphis.usda.gov/ppq/pdmp/emt/support.html).
+If any are needed, they may be obtained at www.aphis.usda.gov/plant\health/plant\pest\info/emt/support\docs.shtml).
 Select the top three sensitive sites for monitoring for each treatment.
 If there are fewer than three sensitive sites, then monitor all of them.
 If there are no sensitive sites, no monitoring is required, and a statement noting the lack of sensitive sites for that treatment is to be forwarded to Environmental Compliance.
 This only applies to sensitive sites, not E&T species sites.
 E&T species sites are always monitored during every treatment, following the protection measures described in the ESA documents.